 Habitat in the wild

-In the wild, Chitala ornata inhabits lakes, bogs, floodplains, backwaters of large rivers.
-They are typically found in slow-moving or standing water bodies with dense vegetation and submerged structures like fallen logs, tree roots, and aquatic plants.
-These structures provide hiding places and shelter for the fish.
-Their native habitats are characterized by dense vegetation, including submerged plants and floating vegetation.
-Clown Knife Fish are known to be skilled swimmers and can navigate through complex aquatic environments.
+In its natural environment, the clown knife fish inhabits lakes, swamps, floodplains, and the backwaters of large rivers.
+These fish prefer slow-moving or stagnant waters with abundant vegetation and submerged structures like fallen logs, tree roots, and aquatic plants.
+Such structures offer essential hiding spots and shelter, allowing the clown knife fish to navigate its complex habitat effectively.
+Their native areas are typically characterized by dense plant life, including both submerged and floating vegetation.

 Description